-Our dambreak assessments are often divided into the following parts:
+Our dambreak assessments typically follow the following methodology:

 - Assessment of dam breach potential failure mechanisms, including breach parameters and discharge hydrographs.

-- Use of empirical methodologies or qualitative assessments to identify downstream inundation area and flow characteristics.
+- Use of empirical methodologies or qualitative assessments to identify downstream inundation area and flow characteristics for simple assessments.

-- Quantitative assessment using 1-D or 2-D numerical modelling to map downstream flooding characteristics and inundation areas.
+- Quantitative assessment using 1-D or 2-D numerical modelling to map downstream flooding characteristics and inundation areas for more detailed assessments.

-- Identification of populations at risk and incremental damage potential to major infrastructure.
+- Identification of populations at risk and incremental damage potential to property, infrastructure and the environment.

-- Recommendation of Potential Impact Category in accordance with NZSOLD guidelines and Dam Safety Regulations 2008.
+- Recommendation of Potential Impact Classification in accordance with NZSOLD 2015.

-We offer other services associated with dambreak assessments and these include:
+We offer other services associated with dambreak assessments including: